-I recently took the new Brightline train between Miami and West Palm Beach.
-Touted as America’s first privately funded high-speed rail service, its first phase currently serves downtown Miami, downtown Ft.
+I recently took the new Brightline (now Virgin Trains) service between Miami and West Palm Beach.
+Touted as America’s first privately funded high-speed rail service, the first phase of service currently serves downtown Miami, downtown Ft.
 Lauderdale and downtown West Palm Beach.
 Expansion plans for Orlando and Tampa are in the works.
 Being that I’m car free and wanted to visit West Palm Beach for the first time, I rode my bike to the Metro, got off at the Government Center station, then made the short bike ride to the brand new Miami Central Station.

 The first things I noticed were the bike share kiosks, Lyft drop off areas and the expansiveness of the project.
 Multi-modal connections, retail and housing are being built at the same time as rail service.
 This helps leverage the infrastructure investment by creating a neighborhood where people are more likely to ride the service.
 The second thing I noticed was the quality of the station itself.
 It’s bright, easy to navigate, and the lounges almost rival European high speed rail stations.

 The train service itself is comfortable, with in-seat drinks and food service, wifi and enough electric outlets to power a small house.
 Staff checked my bike in for free (I believe there will be a fee for this in the future, though).
 The station in West Palm Beach is located between their historic downtown and City Place, so it was convenient to hop off the train and ride around town.